Welcome to the information and registration site for MANZ Conference 2021!

 We understand that circumstances can change.
 At any point prior to the event you are welcome to contact MANZ in writing to nominate a substitute delegate at no extra charge.
 A full refund less a $100 service fee will be issued for cancellations received on or before 31 May, 2021.
 No refunds will be issued after 1 June, 2021.
 Non-payment does not constitute cancellation.

 NOTE: Should COVID-19 cause this event to be cancelled full refunds will be given regardless of Refund Policy.
+When booking flights MANZ recommends that you book with a flexi-fare so you are able to change flying dates or obtain a refund – just in case.

 It is strongly recommended and your responsibility to have insurance to cover medical, travel, and registration expenses in the event of unforeseen circumstances.